 Our study spanned nearly 150,000 km2 of the GYE, including northwestern Wyoming, eastern Idaho and southern Montana (Fig. 1).
 Centered around Yellowstone and Grand Teton National Parks, the area encompassed surrounding National Forests and Tribal lands as well as a mosaic of agricultural lands, energy infrastructure, and rapidly expanding urban and suburban development (Rickbeil et al. 2019; Hansen and Phillips, 2018).
 Elk in the GYE mainly spend the winter in lower elevation grasslands and shrublands on a mix of multi-use public and private lands, where they experience the highest amount of anthropogenic influenced habitat, including residential and energy development, agricultural land, and feed grounds in some portions of Wyoming (Rickbeil et al 2019; Gigliotti et al. in prep).
 Many elk migrate in spring towards higher elevation alpine meadows and coniferous forest in less developed National Parks or Forests where they spend the summer, before returning to winter ranges in fall or early winter (Middleton et al. 2013).

 We used GPS collar data collected between 2006-2020 from 361 adult female elk in 20 herds.
-Elk were captured via corral trap, darting or net gunning from helicopters in accordance with state and university protocols.
+Elk were captured via corral trap, darting or net gunning from helicopters in accordance with state, university, and federal protocols protocols.
 Our dataset contained 840 elk-years, with fix rates ranging from 30 minutes to 48 hours.
-All elk had at least two consecutive years of movement data.
+This dataset is a subset of movement data from the 26 known GYE herds for which GPS data have been collected (Gigliotti et al. 2022), using data only from those individuals with at least two consecutive years of movement data (20 of the 26 herds).

 Classification of movement tactics and switch events

 To identify migratory tactics, we first classified each elk-year as either resident (with no distinct seasonal movements) or non-resident by manually reviewing adjacent interactive plots (https://gabezuckerman.shinyapps.io/interactiveMigTiming/) of net squared displacement (NSD; Bunnefeld et al. 2011), elevation change, and a map of GPS relocations for each elk-year.
-To identify migratory tactics from the non-resident elk-years, we plotted migratory distance as the x-axis and elevation change as the y-axis, and used k-means clustering to classify tactics along this spectrum with residency (0,0) on one end and long distance migration at the other ([max. elevation change, max. distance], inset graph Fig. 1; Lowrey et al. 2020).
-Thus we did not use a predetermined number of migratory tactics, instead we found the optimal number of clusters and used these cluster to guide classification of non-resident behaviors (see Appendix S1; Lowrey et al. 2020).
-We visually identified the timing of spring and fall migrations based on departure from or arrival to clustered GPS points on the map coupled with a change in slope of the NSD or elevation change curves.
+To identify migratory tactics from the non-resident elk-years, we plotted migratory distance as the x-axis and elevation change as the y-axis, and used k-means clustering to classify tactics along this spectrum with residency (0,0) on one end and long-distance migration at the other ([max. elevation change, max. distance], inset graph Fig. 1; Lowrey et al. 2020).
+Thus, we did not use a predetermined number of migratory tactics, instead we found the optimal number of clusters and used these cluster to guide classification of non-resident behaviors (see Appendix S1; Lowrey et al. 2020).
+For each non-migratory elk-year, we visually identified the timing of spring and fall migrations based on departure from or arrival to clustered GPS points on the map coupled with a change in slope of the NSD or elevation change curves.
 We measured migration distance as the diameter of the smallest circle encompassing the 99% isopleth of a Brownian Bridge movement model (BBMM) for the movement data during the spring migration (Sawyer et al. 2009).
 Similarly, we measured the absolute elevation change between GPS locations recorded during the dates of the spring migration.
 We labeled a set of consecutive years a switch event if an individual elk had a different tactic in the second year from the first.

 Covariate extraction